-Figure 2-If.
-Radioactive Waste Generation from ER and Nonroutine Operations, 1997 - 2006.

-(PCB) waste.
+In 2007, EWMSD continued surveillance and maintenance operations for the Brookhaven Medical Research Reactor (BMRR) and began working on removing some of the equipment and components from the former Hot Laundry and Decontamination Facility in Building 650.
+Waste generation activity associated with the BMRR and the Decontamination Facility is reflected in the nonroutine waste values.
+Nonroutine waste typically includes construction and demolition waste, environmental restoration waste, legacy waste, lead-painted debris, lead shielding, and polychlorinated biphenyl (PCB) waste.
 Figures 2-1d through 2-1f show wastes generated under the ER Program, as well as nonroutine operations.
 Waste generation from these activities has varied significantly from year to year.
-This was expected, as environmental restoration activities moved from remedial investigations and feasibility studies to remedial actions, which have changed annually based on the progress of BNL's cleanup schedule.
-With many large-scale remedial operations completed, waste generation decreased significantly and was mainly attributed to housekeeping and surveillance and maintenance activities.
+This was expected, as environmental restoration activities moved from remedial investigations and feasibility studies to remedial actions, which have changed annually based on the progress of the Laboratory's cleanup schedule.
+Nonroutine hazardous waste generation increased in 2007 due to activities to remove lead from the former skeet range.